AdityaSinha2305/Bakery-Management-System/README.md

 - **Import Data** : Easily import your bakery data from excel files to quickly populate your inventory or update orders.

+- **Generate Invoice** : Generate the invoice for the orders being placed for each customers.

+- **Download Invoice** : Download the invoice in pdf format for future references.

 <br>